-The primary prerequisites is Java on z/OS and the z/OS Management Facility enabled and configured.
-For a complete list of software requirements listed by component, see System requirements on page 60.
+Prerequisites vary by component used, but in most cases the primary prerequisites are Java and NodeJS on z/OS and the z/OS Management Facility enabled and configured.
+For a complete list of software requirements listed by component, see System requirements on page 70.